gwenf/vue-component-libraries/README.md

 This is still in the early stages and needs a lot more work.

+## Project Details

+Each folder in this repo represents a different UI component library for Vue.js.

+## Running Locally

+1. Clone this repo.
+1. Navigate into one of the directories in the parent folder (e.g. `cd inkline-vue/`).
+1. Install dependencies: `npm install`
+1. Run the Vue application: `npm run serve`
+1. Go to http://localhost:8080 in your browser to see the live application

 ## Mockups

 <img src="home_page.png" alt="home page mockup">